'Utterly tragic': Newborn's death and why dialling 0800 was a factor - coroner

 The coroner said because of the action taken by the DHB, it was not necessary to make any further recommendations.

-"A comprehensive review into the circumstances leading to Evana-Jade's death was undertaken by Counties Manukau Health and this has been acknowledged by the coroner," a spokesperson said.
+"A comprehensive review into the circumstances leading to [the baby's death] was undertaken by Counties Manukau Health and this has been acknowledged by the coroner," a spokesperson said.